crazygermandude/Newsletter/issues/May Newsletter 2024.md

 ![funny](https://github.com/RobloxTeethyz/Newsletter/assets/142175439/0216394b-9302-4c88-9842-a208a31a3dda)

-That's all for our April Newsletter!
+That's all for our May Newsletter!
 We hope you enjoyed these collages as much as we enjoyed making them.
 See you next time!

 **_Section by Photography Team._**